Note: This article is part of our Basic Banking series, designed to provide new savers with the key skills to save smarter.

 How to get a free ChexSystems report

-Even if you don’t think you have a ChexSystems record, it’s a good idea to request your free report.
-The report will show any negative banking activity that flags your name in their system, which could be signs of identity theft.
-If you want to see what a sample ChexSystems report looks like, a sample report is available on their website.
+Even if you don’t think you have a ChexSystems record, it’s a good idea to request a free report.
+It shows any negative banking activity that flags your name in their system, which can also be a sign of identity theft.
+If you want to see what a typical ChexSystems report looks like, a sample report is available on their website.

 How long do you stay in ChexSystems?

-According to the FCRA, a consumer reporting agency (including ChexSystems) report can’t contain negative information that’s more than seven years old, or any bankruptcies that are more than 10 years old.
-However, ChexSystems removes any negative banking information (apart from bankruptcy) on your consumer report after five years.
-Inquiries that result from consumer action (like applying for a checking account) remain on reports for two years.
+According to the FCRA, a consumer reporting agency report like a ChexSystems report can’t contain negative information that’s more than seven years old, or any bankruptcies that are more than 10 years old.
+However, ChexSystems removes negative banking information — apart from bankruptcy — after five years.
+Inquiries that result from consumer action, like applying for a checking account, remain on reports for two years.